 This reviewer had a good experience recently using organic pesticides.
 This spring, he became aware of an aphid invasion on his ninebark shrub.
-He used an organic pesticide named "70% Neem Oil" on the leaves.
-After spraying every 7 days for 3 weeks, he is glad to report that he found no more aphids on the bush.
+He used an organic pesticide named "70 percent Neem Oil" on the leaves.
+After spraying every seven days for three weeks, he is glad to report that he found no more aphids on the bush.

 He has also had success killing aphids with Neem oil on the following plants:

-Neem oil is also supposed to be effective... against a number of other garden bugs, including Japanese beetles (picture), for example.
+Neem oil is also supposed to be effective against a number of other garden bugs, including Japanese beetles, for example.

 04 of 06

-"Safer" is a brand name, with an obvious allusion to being its less harmful to the environment and to humans than the typical insecticide.
-Safer Soap is an organic pesticide that kills spider mites, thrips, earwigs (picture), and more.
+"Safer" is a brand name, with an obvious allusion to it being less harmful to the environment and to humans than the typical insecticide.
+Safer Soap is an organic pesticide that kills spider mites, thrips, earwigs, and more.
 It works by breaking down an insect's cell membranes.
 Now lacking the protection afforded by these membranes, the insect's cells are compromised and lose their contents; the result is that the insect suffers dehydration.Continue to 5 of 6 below.

 05 of 06